kristerkari/jQuery-Geolocator/README.md

 __distanceElem__

 Element that displays the distance for each address.
-Has to be a child of `listElem` (_e.g. li_).
+Has to be a child of `listElem` element.
 Default: `'.distance'`.

 __geoAdrElem__

 Element that holds each address.
-Has to be a child of `listElem`.
+Has to be a child of `listElem` element.
 [Microformats hCard ADR defined classes](http://microformats.org/wiki/hcard-examples-rfc2426#3.2.1_ADR_Type_Definition).
 Default: `'.adr'`.

 __mapsLinkElem__

 Element that is appended to each list item.
-Has to be a child of `listElem`.
+Has to be a child of `listElem` element.
 Default: `'.maps-link'`.

 __locationsElem__